Kavad I: Conflict with Sukhra over the empire

 The young and inexperienced Kavad was tutored by Sukhra during his first five years as shah.
 During this period, Kavad was a mere figurehead, whilst Sukhra was the de facto ruler of the empire.
 This is emphasized by al-Tabari, who states that Sukhra "was in charge of government of the kingdom and the management of affairs ...
 [T]he people came to Sukhra and undertook all their dealings with him, treating Kavad as a person of no importance and regarding his commands with contempt."
-Numerous regions and the representatives of the elite paid tribute to Sukhra not to Kavad.
+Numerous regions and the representatives of the elite paid tribute to Sukhra, not to Kavad.
 Sukhra controlled the royal treasury and the Iranian military.
 In 493, Kavad, having reached adulthood, wanted to put an end to Sukhra's dominance, and had him exiled to his native Shiraz in southwestern Iran.
 Even in exile, however, Sukhra was in control of everything except the kingly crown.
 He bragged about having put Kavad on the throne.

 Alarmed by the thought that Sukhra might rebel, Kavad wanted to get rid of him completely.
 He lacked the manpower to do so, however, as the army was controlled by Sukhra and the Sasanians relied mainly on the military of the Seven Great Houses of Iran.
 He found his solution in Shapur of Ray, a powerful nobleman from the House of Mihran, and a resolute opponent of Sukhra.
 Shapur, at the head of an army of his own men and disgruntled nobles, marched to Shiraz, defeated Sukhra's forces, and imprisoned him in the Sasanian capital of Ctesiphon.
 Even in prison, Sukhra was considered too powerful and was executed.
-This caused displeasure among some prominent members of the nobility weakening Kavad's status as shah.
-It also marked the temporary loss of authority of the House of Karen, whose members were exiled in the regions of Tabaristan and Zabulistan, which was away from the Sasanian court in Ctesiphon.
+This caused displeasure among some prominent members of the nobility, weakening Kavad's status as shah.
+It also marked the temporary loss of authority of the House of Karen, whose members were exiled to the regions of Tabaristan and Zabulistan, which were away from the Sasanian court in Ctesiphon.

 The Mazdakite movement and Kavad I's deposition

-Not long after Sukhra's execution, a Zoroastrian priest named Mazdak caught Kavad's attention.
+According to classical sources, not long after Sukhra's execution, a mobad (priest) named Mazdak caught Kavad's attention.
 Mazdak was the chief representative of a religious and philosophical movement called Mazdakism.
-Not only did it consist of theological teachings, it also advocated for political and social reforms, which would impact the nobility and clergy.
-The Mazdak movement was against violence and called for the sharing of wealth, women and property, an archaic form of communism.
-According to modern historians Touraj Daryaee and Matthew Canepa, sharing women was most likely an overstatement and defamation deriving from Mazdak's decree that loosened marriage rules to help the lower classes.
+Not only did it consist of theological teachings, but it also advocated for political and social reforms that would impact the nobility and clergy.

+The Mazdak movement was nonviolent and called for the sharing of wealth, women and property, an archaic form of communism.
+According to modern historians Touraj Daryaee and Matthew Canepa, 'sharing women' was most likely an overstatement and defamation deriving from Mazdak's decree that loosened marriage laws to help the lower classes.
 Powerful families saw this as a tactic to weaken their lineage and advantages, which was most likely the case.
 Kavad used the movement as a political tool to curb the power of the nobility and clergy.
-Royal granaries were distributed, and land was shared among the lower-classes.
+Royal granaries were distributed, and land was shared among the lower classes.